jonnydgreen/dotfiles/README.md

 # dotfiles

-Repo of dotfiles that can be shared across devices
+Dotfile config that can be shared across devices

 ## Installation